doconce/doconce_doc/pub/slides/scientific_writing.md

 ### Examples on typesetting concerns (2)

 <!-- !bpop -->
- * Footnotes must appear as part of the running text (e.g., sentences surrounded by parenthesis), since only a few formats support footnotes.
+ * Footnotes must appear as part of the running text (e.g. sentences surrounded by parenthesis), since only a few formats support footnotes.
  * Sphinx does not handle code blocks where the first line is indented.
  * Multiple plots in the same figure: mount the plots to one image file and include this (`montage` for png, gif, jpeg; `pdftk`, `pdfnup`, and `pdfcrop` for PDF).
  * If you need several equations *numbered* in an `align` environment, recall that Sphinx, Markdown, and MediaWiki cannot handle this, although they have LaTeX math support.
  * Markdown tolerates labels in equations but cannot refer to them.

 <!-- !epop -->